Deception in Supervisory Control: Synthesis of Optimal Reference Policies

 \subsection{Dualization-based Approach for the Synthesis of Optimal Reference Policies}

-Observing that Slater's condition~\cite{boyd2004convex} is satisfied and the strong duality holds for the optimization problem given in \eqref{prog:stateprogram}, to find the optimal value of \eqref{prog:stateprogramsupervisor} one may consider solving the dual of \eqref{prog:stateprogram} with $x^{\svisor}_{s,a}$ as additional decision variables and \eqref{cons:policyrestimesupervisor}-\eqref{cons:reachabilitysupervisor} as additional constraints.
-In this section, we show that such an approach yields to a nonconvex optimization problem.
+Observing that Slater's condition~\cite{boyd2004convex} is satisfied, and the strong duality holds for the optimization problem given in \eqref{prog:stateprogram}, to find the optimal value of \eqref{prog:stateprogramsupervisor} one may consider solving the dual of \eqref{prog:stateprogram} with $x^{\svisor}_{s,a}$ as additional decision variables and \eqref{cons:policyrestimesupervisor}-\eqref{cons:reachabilitysupervisor} as additional constraints.
+In this section, we describe the dualization-based approach for the synthesis of locally optimal reference policies.

 The optimization problem given in \eqref{prog:stateprogram} has the following conic optimization representation: